-How will the Summerhill BRT line connect to the South Atlanta neighborhoods, the BeltLine Southside Trail, and Carver High School?
+How will the BRT line connect to the South Atlanta neighborhoods, the BeltLine Southside Trail, and Carver High School?

-The Summerhill BRT Southern Terminus is located on Hank Aaron Drive near Ridge Avenue, just north of the Norfolk Southern railroad tracks and the intersection of Hank Aaron Drive, University Avenue, and McDonough Boulevard.
+The southern terminus of the route (Carver Station) is located on Hank Aaron Drive near Ridge Avenue, just north of the Norfolk Southern railroad tracks and the intersection of Hank Aaron Drive, University Avenue, and McDonough Boulevard.

 The City of Atlanta and the Atlanta BeltLine are working with the adjacent private developers to create a connection on the north side of the railroad tracks to the Atlanta BeltLine.
-This access would allow pedestrians to use the Atlanta BeltLine tunnel for access to the Southern Terminus.
-Additionally, the Route 55 bus that currently connects South Atlanta to Downtown Atlanta will be able to utilize the bus only lanes and adjacent stops, providing transfers with the BRT system.
+This access would allow pedestrians to use the Atlanta BeltLine tunnel for access to Carver Station.
+Additionally, the bus network redesign program will be evaluating local bus service to Carver High School and South Atlanta.